NomarCub/obsidian-copy-url-in-preview/README.md

-# Copy Image and URL in Preview
+# Copy Image and URL context menu

-This plugin creates a Copy Image, Copy URL and Open PDF externally context menu in preview mode in [Obsidian](https://obsidian.md/).
+This plugin creates a Copy Image, Copy URL and Open PDF externally context menu in reading view (formerly preview mode) in [Obsidian](https://obsidian.md/).

-This makes copying URLs in prewiew like it is in edit mode by deafult.
+This makes copying URLs in reading view like it is in editing view by deafult.
 For copying images in edit mode check out [Ozan's Image in Editor Plugin](https://github.com/ozntel/oz-image-in-editor-obsidian)

 Copying images: